Go Ad-Free

 Are Younger People Now at Risk for Colon Cancer?

-Physicians do not normally screen young people for colorectal cancer.
-Unless a young person has significant symptoms, he or she may not undergo a colonoscopy.
-As a result, the diagnosis of colon cancer might be delayed.
+Until recently, physicians did not normally screen young people for colorectal cancer.
+Unless a young person had significant symptoms, he or she might not undergo a colonoscopy.
+As a result, the diagnosis of colon cancer could be delayed.
 This has implications for treatment as well, since a delayed diagnosis could mean a more advanced cancer.

 Preventing Colon Cancer: